Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 #### Q92.
 When using the Point command (POINT) and the Donut command (DONUT) to create drawing objects, you might add them to their own individual layers.
 Why would you do this?

 - [x] in case the layer needs to be switched off or frozen for clarity in a drawing.
-- [ ] in case the layer isn't needed any more.
+- [ ] in case the layer isn't needed anymore.
 - [ ] in case the layer needs to be locked so that it cannot be used by anyone else.
 - [ ] in case the layer needs to be renamed for project purposes.